andrewpadg/Fuzzy-Search/README.md

 ```
 Enter query to search for or enter "q" to quit: query
 ```
-Program will return the sentence containing the closest string to the query.
+Program will return the file and sentence containing the closest string to the query.

 ## Authors